+SEAL LEVI and the helmsman moves from bow to stern.
+Sail is shortened by rolling it on the boom.
+But most of the time ballast, in the form of people or cargo, is moved from the main hull out on a platform which attaches the ama.
 On several occasions when the villagers saw us coming, they jumped into their canoes to come out and sail with us.
 Their sails are made of anything they can get their hands on - usually plastic tarps.
-Fuel here is very expensive in the PNG proas are crude, Louisiades, so the fast, and weatherly.

-lives on from necessity.
+Fuel here is very expensive in the Louisiades, so the tradition of sail lives on from necessity.
 But it's a wonderful thing to see.
 It was in the Louisiades that we met up with fellow cruisers Adam and Leonie, and their two young boys, on the Dutch monohull Elena.
 We'd crossed the Pacific with them, but hadn't seen them since New Zealand the previous year.
 Our arranged meeting took place in Buka, which is on the northern end of Bougainville Island.
 There is still plenty of political turmoil on the island, so we heard gunshots during the night.
 It reminded us of when we lived aboard in Vallejo.
 Other than trying to kill each other, the people were extremely friendly.
 We only hope they can resolve their differences without further bloodshed.
 Our three boats - Elena, Endless Summer and Sea Level - then started our journey north and west to the outlying islands across the top of New Guinea and Irian Jaya.
-This route is not much traveled by yachts, so we and the natives we encountered were equally curious about each other's lifestyles.
-Other than our traveling companions, we didn't see another cruiser until the island of Ambon, three months after leaving Austra-

-If you're going to reprovision in Indonesia, Bali is one of the better and easier places to do it.
+This route is not much traveled by yachts, so we and the natives If you're going to reprovision in Indonesia, Bali is one of the better and easier places to do it.
 But English is not widely spoken.